 Recommendations ITU-T X.800, X.802 and X.803 describe security within the context of open systems.
 The security architecture for systems providing end-to-end communications is provided in Recommendation ITU-T X.805.
 A comprehensive set of detailed security frameworks covering aspects of security such as authentication, access control, non-repudiation, confidentiality, integrity, and security audit and alarms has been established (X.810, X.811, X.812, X.813, X.814, X.815 and X.816).
 To provide Generic Upper Layers Security (GULS), Recommendations ITU-T X.830, X.831, X.832, X.833, X.834 and X.835 have been developed.
 In cooperation with ISO/IEC JTC 1/SC 27, Recommendations ITU-T X.841, X.842 and X.843 on security information objects and trusted third party services have been established.

-A continued effort to maintain and enhance these security Recommendations to satisfy the needs of emerging technologies (e.g., next generation networks (NGN), security aspects of software-defined networking (SDN)/network function virtualization (NFV), network slicing (NS), service function chain (SFC), multi-access edge computing (MEC),long term evolution/system architecture evolution (LTE/SAE), IMT-2020/5G network and beyond, common security framework and architecture for services/applications, the foundations of artificial intelligence (AI) / machine learning (ML) in supporting the building of confidence and security in the use of ICTs, technical implementation guidance for systems providing end-to-end communications and Internet protocol based networks) and services is required.
-This effort is reflected by X.1035 and X.1036 that show details of password-authenticated key exchange protocols and policy distribution and enforcement, X.1037 that provides IPv6 security guidelines, X.1038, X.1042, X.1043 and X.1044 that provide security requirements etc. on software-defined networking (SDN) and network function virtualization (NFV), X.1045 that provides customized security services based on service function chain (SFC).
+A continued effort to maintain and enhance these security Recommendations to satisfy the needs of emerging technologies (e.g., next generation networks (NGN), security aspects of software-defined networking (SDN)/network function virtualization (NFV), network slicing (NS), service function chain (SFC), multi-access edge computing (MEC), zero trust approach, long term evolution/system architecture evolution (LTE/SAE), IMT-2020/5G and IMT-2030/6G system, common security framework and architecture for services/applications, technical implementation guidance for systems providing end-to-end communications and Internet protocol based networks) and services is required.
+This effort is reflected by X.1035 and X.1036 that show details of password-authenticated key exchange protocols and policy distribution and enforcement, X.1037 that provides IPv6 security guidelines, X.1038, X.1042, X.1043 and X.1044 that provide security requirements etc. on software-defined networking (SDN) and network function virtualization (NFV), X.1045 that provides customized security services based on service function chain (SFC), X.1047 that provides security requirements on network slicing.

 Due to convergence and mobility, telecommunications carrier networks and the associated information systems are exposed to new classes of security threats.
 The attackers have a deeper reach into networks and require less skill levels with a higher damage propensity.
 Viruses, hacking and denial of service attacks have become pervasive and they adversely impact network elements and support systems alike.